saurabh47/ExamSeatingArrangement-Wemos-D1/README.md

-# ExamSeatingArrangement-Wemos-D1-
+# ExamSeatingArrangement-Wemos-D1
-This repository contains Code for Wemos D1
+This repository contains Code for Wemos  mini